scalameta/scalameta/semanticdb/semanticdb3/semanticdb3.md

 * If the synthetic inserts new code (e.g. if it represents an inferred type argument or implicit argument), then its range must be an empty range specifying the insertion point.

-`text` is a [TextDocument](#textdocument) that represents a synthetic code snippet as follows:
+`text` is a synthetic [TextDocument](#textdocument) that represents a synthetic code snippet as follows:

 * Its text contains a language-dependent string that represents the synthetic code snippet.
 See [Languages](#languages) for more information.
 * Its sections, e.g. [Occurences](#symboloccurrence), contain semantic
-  information associated with that string.
+  information associated with the synthetic code snippet.
 * An occurrence of a placeholder symbol means that the synthetic code snippet includes the original code snippet located at `Synthetic.range`.